Richardinho/open-ssl-guide/README.md

 [ ca ]

 # The only property that should be in this section.
 It points to the section containing the default `ca` config.
-#  override with -name <section> flag
+# command line option: -name
 default_ca = CA_default

 # the config section for ca. Why this isn't just in the ca section above is a mystery!
 [ CA_default ]

 # the config file format allows declaration of variables that can be used elswhere in the file (check exact scope)
+# check exactly how these work
 dir = <file-path>
+foo = bar
+database_file = $dir/database/index.txt

 # MANDATORY OPTIONS

 # Specifies the directory where new certificates will be placed.
 # command line option: -outdir (I don't know why the difference in names!)
+# The certificate will be written to this directory using a filename of the serial number with .pem attached
 new_certs_dir = <directory>

 # File to use as a database.